kjellmorten/formerly/README.md

 ### Events

-According to the spec, an event named `invalid` should be fired for all invalid elements on constraint validation. _Formerly_ currently does this in browser supporting the W3C event model.
-In other words, the `invalid` event is not fired in Internet Explorer as of now.
+An event named `invalid` will be triggered for invalid elements on form submission or when `checkValidity` is called directly.

+> Note: To catch this event in Internet Explorer 8 and older, make sure to use the `attachElement` method on the relevant form elements.
+Other ways of attaching event handlers will not catch the `invalid` event.

 ## Usage